cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/fetch-event.md

 ### `passThroughOnException`

-Prevents a runtime error response when the Worker script throws an unhandled exception.
+The `passThroughOnException` command prevents a runtime error response when the Worker script throws an unhandled exception.
 Instead, the script will ["fail open"](https://community.microfocus.com/t5/Security-Blog/Security-Fundamentals-Part-1-Fail-Open-vs-Fail-Closed/ba-p/283747), which will proxy the request to the origin server as though the Worker was never invoked.

 To prevent JavaScript errors from causing entire requests to fail on uncaught exceptions, `passThroughOnException()` causes the Workers runtime to yield control to the origin server.